Machine learning: Regression analysis

 Regression analysis encompasses a large variety of statistical methods to estimate the relationship between input variables and their associated features.
 Its most common form is linear regression, where a single line is drawn to best fit the given data according to a mathematical criterion such as ordinary least squares.
-The latter is often extended by regularization methods to mitigate overfitting and bias, as in ridge regression.
+The latter is often extended by regularisation methods to mitigate overfitting and bias, as in ridge regression.
 When dealing with non-linear problems, go-to models include polynomial regression (for example, used for trendline fitting in Microsoft Excel), logistic regression (often used in statistical classification) or even kernel regression, which introduces non-linearity by taking advantage of the kernel trick to implicitly map input variables to higher-dimensional space.

+Multivariate linear regression extends the concept of linear regression to handle multiple dependent variables simultaneously.
+This approach estimates the relationships between a set of input variables and several output variables by fitting a multidimensional linear model.
+It is particularly useful in scenarios where outputs are interdependent or share underlying patterns, such as predicting multiple economic indicators or reconstructing images, which are inherently multi-dimensional.